 Bilbao, Basque Country, Spain

 Some of the most popular destinations in País Vasco are Bilbao and San Sebastián, though the capital city is Vitoria-Gasteiz.
-I had wanted to see both Bilbao and San Sebastián, but I did not have long enough to travel between the two cities during my weekend trip in February 2020.
+I had wanted to see both Bilbao and San Sebastián, but I did not have long enough to travel between the two cities during my weekend trip to Bilbao in February 2020.

 Bilbao-Abando train station stained glass.